isaacbraun/FlyntHeroPreLoad/README.md

 # FlyntHeroPreLoad
-Example Flynt Component that is preloaded on new pages with a specific template.
+Example Flynt Component that is preloaded? or only available on pages with a specific template.